Designed to put patient comfort first

 Off-Island Cancer Patients

 For patients from outside of Oahu, we work with American Cancer Society, your health plan and others to coordinate low-cost housing, transportation and access to many resources.
-We offer off-island patients staying temporarily on Oahu ground transportation to and from our facilities.

 Diet and Nutrition